San Luis Potosi Mexico Travel Guide

 October-November (mild and dry)

-Mexico a simple process for most tourists.
+Mexico a straightforward process for most tourists.

 Costs vary widely based on your travel style.